jacksonkgezane/WorkingHours/README.md

 # WorkingHours
-Calculate the working hours during of employee
+Calculate the working hours of an employee